 - The cleat has to be fastened to the shoe in such a position that the ball of the foot comes to rest on the pedal axle. - Your feet should assume a natural position when pedalling.
 For most people this means that the heels will point inward a little.
-Make sure that the fastening bolts are properly tightened, as you will find it almost impossible to disengage your shoe from a loose plate! - Adjust the release force according to your needs.
-It is advisable to start with an inferior preload.
-Turn the small Allen bolt and check the preload by engaging and disengaging the shoe from the pedal. - Exposed springs and other components that attract dirt have to be cleaned and regreased regularly. - Squeaking or creaking cleats can often be silenced by applying a little grease to the point of contact between cleat and pedal.
+Make sure that the fastening bolts are properly tightened, as you will find it almost impossible to disengage your shoe from a loose plate! - Adjust the required releasing force according to your needs.
+It is advisable to adopt a low releasing force setting to begin with.
+Turn the small Allen bolt and examine the change in releasing force when you engage and disengage the shoe from the pedal. - Exposed springs and other components that attract dirt have to be cleaned and regreased regularly. - Squeaking or creaking cleats can often be silenced by applying a little grease to the point of contact between cleat and pedal.
 These noises may also be signs of wear. - Check the cleats regularly for wear, especially in case of plastic cleats. - If your shoe wobbles on the pedal, the cleat or the sole of your shoes might be worn.